krinkinmu/krinkinmu.github.io/_posts/2020-07-05-beaglebone-software-update.md

 git checkout next-20200703 -b next
 ```

-> *NOTE:* I'm using the latest *next* branch for the [LinuxKernel] at the moment
+> *NOTE:* I'm using the latest *next* branch for the [Linux Kernel] at the
-  of writing.
+  moment of writing.
 You may prefer to use the latest stable release instead.
-Using a
-  stable version will simplify the debugging if something goes wrong, because
+  Using a stable version will simplify the debugging if something goes wrong,
-  you will know that at the very least the [LinuxKernel] is stable.
+  because you will know that at the very least the [Linux Kernel] is stable.

 Now we need to configure and cross compile the new kernel using the installed toolchain.
 Cross compiling the kernel is relatively easy, all you need is to set
 a couple of environment variables that specify the architecture and the